Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

 In this example, it is clear that the effective number of clusters is substantially less than the actual number of clusters.
-This provides more evidence that inference using the CV$_{\tn1}$ standard error together with the $t(G-1)$ distribution may be unreliable.
-These three quantities can be accessed in Mata's memory as \texttt{gstarzero}, \texttt{gstarrho}, and \texttt{gstarone}, respectively.
+This provides more evidence that inference using the CV$_{\tn1}$ standard error together with the $t(G-1)$ distribution is likely to be unreliable.
+These three quantities can be accessed in \texttt{Mata}'s memory as \texttt{gstarzero}, \texttt{gstarrho}, and \texttt{gstarone}, respectively.

-Finally, the following two examples highlight the differences between the \texttt{fevar} and \texttt{absorb} options.
-Up to this point, we have only used the \texttt{fevar} option.
-But suppose that we wish to control for industry fixed effects.
-Since the industry fixed effects can be partialed out on a cluster-by-cluster basis, we can control for them using the \texttt{absorb} option.
-We could alternatively use the \texttt{fevar} option, but it will produce different values for leverage.
-The first command below uses \texttt{absorb}, and the second one uses \texttt{fevar}.